rabbitmq/rabbitmq-website/site/parameters.md

           policy.
         </li>
         <li>
-          Enter "federate-me" next to Name, "^amq\." next to Pattern, and select "Exchanges" next to Apply to.
+          Enter "federate-me" next to Name, "^federated\." next to Pattern, and select "Exchanges" next to Apply to.
         </li>
         <li>